jeremycherfas/user/pages/03.blog/indieweb-challenge-day-10/item.md

 <div class="ct-chart ct-minor-seventh"></div>

 This is actually a daily plot of the number of spam comments I get over on the stream.
 It was the biggest set of data I could easily lay my hands on.
-To get it to display intelligibly I had to meddle with the styling of the bars on the chart in my `custom.css`, and I am hoping I may be able to do that on the fly in future.
+To get it to display intelligibly I had to meddle with the styling of the bars on the chart in my `custom.css`, and I am hoping I may be able to do that on the fly in future; [tricky, but possible](https://gionkunz.github.io/chartist-js/getting-started.html#customizing-the-default-css).
 I also suppressed labels on the abscissa, because I don't have the actual dates.[^1]

 [^1]: Well, I have the start date, so I could reconstruct the series, but life is too short.